 I also remember my dad trying to be all serious doing the prayers, while we all laughed hysterically.

-This recipe we’re sharing today is one of her “inventions” and happens to be one of my very favorites.
+This Rosh Hashanah Sweet Basmati Rice with Carrots & Raisins recipe we're sharing today is one of her "inventions" and happens to be one of my very favorites.
 And the funny thing is, as delicious as it is, she only made it during the Holidays.
-Maybe that’s what makes it so special 🙂
+Maybe that's what makes it so special 🙂

 Hope you like it as much as I do!